 On September 1, 2023, the Company acquired 100% of the equity interest of a digital identity and biometrics solutions company headquartered in New York, for \$41.0 million.
 The acquired company operates under the trade name Infinite ID.
-The acquisition expands the Company's network and portfolio of identity solutions in the United States.
-The acquired company was determined to constitute a business and the Company was deemed to be the acquirer under ASC 805.
-As a result, the Company has recorded the related purchase accounting as of September 1, 2023.
+The acquisition expanded the Company's network and portfolio of identity solutions in the United States.
+The Company determined that the acquired company constitutes a business and the Company was deemed to be the acquirer under ASC 805.
+The Company recorded a preliminary allocation of the purchase price to assets acquired and liabilities assumed based on their estimated fair values as of September 1, 2023.
+The allocation was finalized as of June 30, 2024 with an immaterial adjustment recorded related to the valuation of deferred taxes.